mehulagg/gitlab/doc/user/project/service_desk.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/2201) in GitLab Premium 13.0.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/284656) in GitLab 13.8.

+Using the `service_desk_email` configuration, you can customize the mailbox used by Service Desk.
+This allows you to have a separate email address for Service Desk and enables further customization in the project settings.

+The `address` must include the `+%{key}` placeholder within the 'user' portion of the address, before the `@`.
+This is used to identify the project where the issue should be created and includes the configurable suffix:
+`<project_full_path>-<project_name_suffix>`.

-If the `service_desk_email` is configured, then you can create Service Desk issues by sending emails to the Service Desk email address.
-The default address has the following format:
+The default address on GitLab.com has the following format:
 `project_contact+%{key}@example.com`.

-The `%{key}` part is used to find the project where the issue should be created.
-The `%{key}` part combines the path to the project and configurable project name suffix:
-`<project_full_path>-<project_name_suffix>`.

 You can set the project name suffix in your project's Service Desk settings.
 It can contain only lowercase letters (`a-z`), numbers (`0-9`), or underscores (`_`).